 Here are some products that stand out from the medicating crowd – according to Dr Tom Harris.

-In our last session (Read “Singers With Colds – DOs & DON’Ts”) with Dr Harris, we discussed the things you should and shouldn’t do when you’ve got a cold.
+In our last session with Dr Harris, we discussed the things you should and shouldn’t do when you’ve got a cold.

-Dr Harris is a retired ENT surgeon and one of London’s most respected voice experts, and he says there are more actions you can take to make your cold tolerable and to rid yourself of it quickly – without harming your vocal apparatus.
+Dr Harris is a retired ENT surgeon and one of London’s most respected voice experts, and he’s got more actions you can take to make your cold tolerable and rid yourself of it quickly.

-Of course this applies to more than just singers!
+This advice isn’t just for singers!
 These tips will work for anyone, but since we singers depend our mucus membranes* as a crucial part of our instrument, we are more sensitive to the tiniest changes brought on by colds.

-Do you remember our discussion about mucus?
+Do you remember our discussion about mucus from the last session?
 Here is a reminder: Your job is to keep it moving.
 Get it out of your body.